Job Opportunities in Children’s and Young People’s Settings

 Topic Overview

-The OCNLR Level 1 Certificate in Skills for Professions in Early Years introduces you to the foundational knowledge and practical skills needed to work with children from birth to five years old.
-This qualification covers key areas such as child development, play and learning, health and safety, and professional relationships.
-It is designed to prepare you for further study or entry-level roles in early years settings like nurseries, preschools, or childminding.
+The OCNLR Level 1 Award in Skills for Professions in Early Years introduces you to the fundamental skills and knowledge needed to work with children from birth to five years old.
+This qualification covers key areas such as child development, communication, play, and safeguarding, providing a solid foundation for further study or entry-level roles in early years settings like nurseries, preschools, or childminding.
+Understanding these basics is essential because early years practitioners play a critical role in shaping children's learning, behaviour, and well-being during their most formative years.

 Key Concepts